tomsnunes/CodeScoop/README.md

 - Finds and installs dependencies automatically
 - Performs all the extra setup steps itself to get a working program

-Scoop is very scriptable, so you can run repeatable setups to get your environment just the way you like, e.g.:
+CodeScoop is very scriptable, so you can run repeatable setups to get your environment just the way you like, e.g.:

 ```powershell
 scoop install sudo